OpenMind/brainpack/docs/Assembly.md

 ### 4.1.
 LimX Tron 1

 The assembly of the BrainPack for the LimX Tron 1 is almost identical to the process for the Unitree Go2.
 The main exceptions consist of the power delivery system since the LimX provides 24V.
 Change your power harness as needed/desired.
-Also, with the LimX Tron 1 the Thor compute unit is placed directly on top of the Tron 1 and a custom 3D printed adapter with  M5 T-Slot nuts and bolts are used to subsequently mount the head to the Tron 1.
+Also, with the LimX Tron 1 the Thor compute unit is placed directly on top of the Tron 1 and a custom 3D printed adapter with M5 T-Slot nuts and bolts is used to support the head.

 ### 4.1.
 Unitree G1